Friedjof/LumiESP/README.md

 …
 ```

-> **Note:** The system topic is used to publish and subscribe to system-related information, such as the current mode, status, and log messages.
-The other topics are used to control the LED strip and define custom modes.
+The system topic is used to handle system-related information, such as the current mode, status updates, and log messages, using the publish/subscribe (pub/sub) pattern.
+When a change, like a new color or brightness, is set, the ESP32 publishes the updated values back to the `sub` topic to confirm the changes.
+This ensures that any subscribers to the `sub` topics receive the latest values and can track the current system status.

+> **Hint:** You can see more topics in this [MQTT Explorer screenshot](media/images/demo/screenshorts/mqtt-explorer_topics.png)

 ## Define Your Own Custom Modes
 You can easily define your own custom modes by following these steps: